Shiling42/markdown-cv/index.md

 ## Teaching and Supervision

-- 1 Master thesis and  1 Master semester project at EPFL
+- 1 Master thesis and  1 Master semester project at EPFL, 2023/24
+- Teaching Assistant, PEBBLE BioFusion Camp 2024 at Westlake University, 2024
 - Teaching Assistant, Analytic mechanics at EPFL, 2022/23
 - Teaching Assistant, Statistical physics of biomacromolecules at EPFL, 2022
 - Teaching Assistant, Biophysics : physics of the cell at EPFL, 2021